In this article...

 Key Components of a Valid Illinois Will

 An estate planning attorney knows that assembling a last will and testament in Illinois is like following a strict recipe.
 Any missing component could result in the entire endeavor failing.
-A valid will ensures your voice still guides the allocation of your assets after you’re gone, with specific requirements for legal validity: testators must be of appropriate age, possess sound mental capacity, and sign their will before disinterested witnesses.
+A valid will ensure your voice still guides the allocation of your assets after you’re gone, with specific requirements for legal validity: testators must be of appropriate age, possess sound mental capacity, and sign their will before disinterested witnesses.

 Age Requirement